Steemhunt/whitelist/README.md

 -> { "exists": false }
 ```

-To prevent brute-force attack and public access of potentially sensitive information, it's probably better idea to protect the end point using private API keys and give accesses to authorized dApps.
+To prevent brute-force attack and public access of potentially sensitive information, it's better to protect the end point using private API keys and only give access to authorized dApps.

 #### *Caution*
-`+` sign on the URL parameter is translated as a space chracter, so make sure you normalize it when you query the database
+`+` sign on the URL parameter is translated as a space character, so make sure you normalise it when you query the database

 Example:
 ```